 Habitat 67 was constructed on the old Montreal port, which is a man-made peninsula along the Saint Lawrence River.
 So, the site receives a mix of the chilly westerlies from the Canadian Rockies along with some neutral eastern river breezes.

-Habitat 67 Plans – Form & Massing
+Habitat 67 Plans, Drawings, Form & Massing

-So basically, Habitat 67 is basically made up of 158 unique homes that were built using 365 construction modules in 15 different styles.
-Each module is about 12m x 5.3m x 3m in size, or around 56 square meters, and they’re connected by 1-8 concrete walls.
+Each module is about 12m x 5.3m x 3m in size, or around 56 square meters.
+And, they’re connected by 1-8 concrete walls.
+In all, there are fifteen different housing types.

 - A 3-m high street system along the service and parking areas